Pulmonary Embolism & DVT Negligence Claims

 Our promise to you

-- We will review your DVT negligence claim by advising you on the NHS complaints procedure or other alternative procedure if your case does not relate to NHS care and treatment.
+- We will review your DVT negligence claim by advising you on the NHS complaints procedure or other alternative procedures if your case does not relate to NHS care and treatment.

 - We provide a free initial consultation and case review